2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 Step 3 - Setting up your fork
 ------

-1. Create a fork of the [P4-NetFPGA-CS344-18](https://github.com/CS344-Stanford-18/P4-NetFPGA-CS344-18) repo.
+* Create a fork of the [P4-NetFPGA-CS344-18](https://github.com/CS344-Stanford-18/P4-NetFPGA-CS344-18) repo.

 You may fork the repo into a personal github account or you may create a new github organization for the team and fork the repo there.
-If you don't know how to create a fork, here is brief guide: https://guides.github.com/activities/forking/
+If you don't know how to create a fork, [here is brief guide](https://guides.github.com/activities/forking/).

-2. Once you have created your fork, clone the repository onto your development machine:
+* Once you have created your fork, clone the repository onto your development machine:

 ```
 $ git clone https://github.com/<username>/<repo-name>.git
 ```

-3. Update the `tools/settings.sh` file so that `SUME_FOLDER` points to the installation location of the repo.
+* Update the `tools/settings.sh` file so that `SUME_FOLDER` points to the installation location of the repo.

-4. Add the following two lines to your `~/.bashrc` file (updating the path appropriately):
+* Add the following two lines to your `~/.bashrc` file (updating the path appropriately):

 ```
 #### P4-NetFPGA #####
 source ~/path/to/my-repo/tools/settings.sh
 ```

-5. Log out and log back in, then make sure that running `$ cd $SUME_FOLDER` puts you into your cloned repo.
+* Log out and log back in, then make sure that running `$ cd $SUME_FOLDER` puts you into your cloned repo.
 The development machines already have all of the required dependencies installed, so there's not too much more to set up.

-6. Build the SUME hardware library cores and some software to access registers:
+* Build the SUME hardware library cores and some software to access registers:

 ```
 $ cd $SUME_FOLDER/lib/hw/xilinx/cores/tcam_v1_1_0/ && make update && make